Anwar-Abdel/FIlm-Finder/README.md

-# Favorite Movies collection (project 2)
+# Film Finder (project 2)
-Project 2 for unit 2
+Here, you can search for movies, add your favorites to your personal list, and remove them whenever you like.

 # User Stories
 - Have the user signup and login